truher/swerve-sim/README.md

 <video src="https://user-images.githubusercontent.com/113283/208272266-f540216a-5384-438a-8fc9-4e9412928481.mp4"></video>

-This is the simplest possible simulation of a swerve drive, using forward kinematics based on the feedforwards of each motor, with no attention to momentum, friction, etc. If you're interested in a more realistic approach, with wheel slip and momentum, check out what Chris Gerth has going in [this PR](https://github.com/wpilibsuite/allwpilib/pull/3374) and the implementation from 6391, [here](https://github.com/6391-Ursuline-Bearbotics/BearSwerve/blob/master/src/main/java/frc/wpiClasses/SwerveModuleSim.java).
+This is the simplest possible simulation of a swerve drive, using forward kinematics based on the feedforwards of each motor, with no attention to momentum, friction, etc. If you're interested in a more realistic approach, check out what Chris Gerth has going in [this PR](https://github.com/wpilibsuite/allwpilib/pull/3374) and the implementation from 6391, [here](https://github.com/6391-Ursuline-Bearbotics/BearSwerve/blob/master/src/main/java/frc/wpiClasses/SwerveModuleSim.java).